OferMania/memories/README.md

 - Allowing MemoryManager to partition the buffers into multiple regions.
 This allows for multi-thread safety with improved concurrency over the single mutex attribute mentioned earlier.
 For this scenario, there's a different mutex object per region.
 Hence threads needing to Alloc() or Free() different regions aren't stuck waiting on each other.

+- Alternatively, assuming we are ok with Alloc()/Free() being invoked asynchronously, with work the caller threads can do while waiting for responses, we can do as follows: Designate one thread to work on MemoryManager & take in async message requests to alloc/free from a ring-buffer on behalf of other threads.
+This thread will fulfill those requests with response messages to the calling threads with results, and calling threads will check for replies and have callbacks defining behaviors to do once those async invocations complete.
+This paradigm avoids the need for mutex-locks (dpdk ring buffers come to mind here), and is easier to implement if we only need a few Alloc() or Free() invocations in a short time-window on MemoryManager per thread, or else the ring-buffer size becomes a problem (in either direction to/from calling thread).
+We can possibly workaround this constraint by having one async request for a thread correspond to multiple Alloc or Free requests.

 - Command-line args you can pass to MemoryManager to determine what size buffers (and what manangers) to make, and any specific Alloc/Free calls to make, instead of the current hard-coded behavior of one manager working on a buffer of size 5 and allocation 5 items, freeing 2 non-continuous ones, and allocating those 2 back.

+- Backing up memory buffers to a file or maybe even making a MemoryManager style object over a file-buffer for some scenarios.

-- Because I was the main maintainer/enhancer for RAMCloud at Stateless (ie distributed key-value storage tool), I am effectively required to say this one...
-Backing up memory buffers to a file or maybe making a MemoryManager over a file-buffer.
-Also, calling Alloc/Free of memory blocks over a network (instead of just locally on current machine), and synchronizing written blocks between machines on a network (including backup copies between machines, so you get fault tolerance).
+- This one inspired by my time as the main maintainer/enhancer for RAMCloud at Stateless (ie distributed key-value storage tool).
+Calling Alloc/Free of memory blocks over a network (instead of just locally on current machine), and synchronizing written blocks between machines on a network (including backup copies between machines, so you get fault tolerance).
+We can split which machines are assigned master or backup copies of which memory locations to give ourselves load-balancing, assuming the amount of memory to work over is too large for one machine.